amandastecz/playwright-express/README.md

 # Playwright Express

-Esse projeto faz parte de um curso sobre automação de testes E2E com Playwright, do Fernando Papito.
-Finalizado em 26 de Outubro de 2023.
-Você pode adquirir o curso [aqui.](https://playwright-zombie.qaxperience.com/)
+This project is part of a course on E2E test automation with Playwright, by Fernando Papito.

 ![Screenshot from 2023-10-29 02-18-30](https://github.com/amandastecz/playwright-express/assets/26572310/8d7f36de-df5f-442f-9127-e3952d4024ae)

-### Comandos úteis:
+### Useful commands:

   npx playwright test
     Runs the end-to-end tests.